Bei-1205/snoKARR-seq/README.md

 DG_sim.ipynb is the notebook for DG clustering, based on a published work: Zhang et al. 2022 Genome Research (https://github.com/zhipenglu/CRSSANT).

-RNAplex_vaRNA_combo.ipynb is the notebook for RNAplex duplex structure prediction and VARNA RNA structure visulization
+RNAplex_vaRNA_combo.ipynb is the notebook for RNAplex duplex structure prediction and VARNA RNA structure visualization